Sk3llington/Elastic_Stack_Server/README.md

 2. Generate a high amount of CPU usage on the pen-testing machines and verify that Kibana picks up this data.

-3. Generate a high amount of web requests to your pen-testing servers and make sure that Kibana is picking them up.
+3. Generate a high amount of web requests to our pen-testing servers and make sure that Kibana is picking them up.

 * Generating a hight amount of failed SSH login attempts: